Mahanagar Express

-Mahanagar Express (Train No. 721/722) is an intercity passenger train in Bangladesh, which runs between Chittagong Railway Station in Chittagong District and Kamalapur Railway Station in Dhaka District.
+Mahanagar Express (Train No. 721/722) is an intercity passenger train in Bangladesh, which runs between Chattogram Railway Station in Chattogram District and Kamalapur Railway Station in Dhaka District.
 The train was inaugurated on 4 December 1985.
-In 2013, the train was renamed 701 and 702 to 721 and 722.
-701 and 702 were given to the Suborno Express.
+In 2013, the train's code was changed from 701/702 to 721/722.
+Since 701/702 were assigned to the Suborno Express.